dvarshith/google-keep-clone/README.md

 GitHub: @dvarshith </br>
 Email: dvarshith942@gmail.com </br>
 Issues: Please open an issue on this repo if you have questions or find bugs. </br>

+Note: This project is for educational/demonstration purposes.
+It is not affiliated with or endorsed by Google in any way.